 Located in the Gore Range, Mount Powell is a Class 2+ ascent with a fairly long trail approach from the Piney River Ranch trailhead.
-Just barely ranked in the top 200 summits, the popular Mt.
+Was formerly just barely ranked in the top 200 summits, now reduced into the top 300 by LIDAR, the popular Mt.
 Powell is the highest Gore summit and one of the easiest to climb with a very well established route.
 The trailhead can be accessed by most passenger vehicles and there is primitive camping nearby.
+Lidar elevation brought about a loss of 24 feet in elevation.
+Powell was previously 13,580.

 Continue for about 2.7 miles to a fork in the road at Lost Lake Road (#786).
 Keep left here to stay on Red Sandstone Road.